Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Spectroscopic Analysis

 \subsection{Measurement \& Modeling of Edge Neutrals}

 Whereas the importance of CX is well appreciated in Scrape-Off Layer (SOL) and divertor plasmas, neutrals are often taken to be negligible for core and pedestal analysis.
-Here we assess this assumption via experimental measurements of D Ly$_\alpha$ ($n=2-1$) at the outboard midplane of Alcator C-Mod, as well as via modeling using SOLPS-ITER.
+Here, this assumption is assessed via experimental measurements of D Ly$_\alpha$ ($n=2-1$) at the outboard midplane of Alcator C-Mod, as well as via modeling using SOLPS-ITER.